Ever felt, this is my soulmate when you met someone for the first time?

 We moved to Bangalore in 1999.
 Our son was one and a half years old.
-Rents and advance money was so high that we thought it might be a better idea to get a housing loan and buy our own place, at least we would be getting closer to owning our house when we started paying back the loan.
+Rents and advance money were so high that we thought it might be a better idea to get a housing loan and buy our own place, at least we would be getting closer to owning our house when we started paying back the loan.

 And that’s how it started—my friendship with Uma.
 I am sure we were destined to meet.
 Her husband was Sury’s colleague and we naturally went over to their place to meet them.
-The moment she opened the door, her million watt smile greeted us, and her kindness was like an aura around her.
+The moment she opened the door, her million-watt smile greeted us, and her kindness was like an aura around her.

 It wasn’t just me; our son also fell in love just a little, I think!
 Thus started a wonderful relationship in my life.
-Eventually we bought an apartment in the building next door, and that made it easy for us to keep in touch and visit each other.
+Eventually, we bought an apartment in the building next door, and that made it easy for us to keep in touch and visit each other.
 She has two daughters, who are now employed.
 Sometimes I can’t believe so much time has gone by, watching our children grow, sharing our joys and angst, laughing so much together and not feeling a day older than on the day we met.

 I adore Uma—that’s an understatement.